tschinz/znotes/docs/psychology/communication.md

 4. **Focus on Creating a Learning Conversation**:
     - Align Goals: Clarify what you want to achieve from the conversation and what the other person might want.
 This helps in steering the discussion towards a common understanding or agreement.
     - Encourage Mutual Understanding: Aim to learn from the conversation, not just to express your own viewpoint.
 Encourage the other person to share their perspective, and be open to adjusting your own based on what you learn.

+### Some Tips
+- Share your goals and intentions of the conversation and ask what others are seeking
+- Ask questions to trigger emotional responses and self reflection
+    - Why did you do this?
+    - What was your idea behind this action?
+- Ask the other how they feel about a something.
+- Listen and repeat respectively summarize in own words until everyone agrees to the meaning.
+- Try to find a common ground, an argument that both parties can agree on.
+- Soften your own statements
+- Find a common identity or goal to connect with the other person.
+It helps to avoid stereotypes and prejudices. and to feel closer to the other person.